n43/react-pannable/packages/pannable/docs/pannable.md

 # \<Pannable />

-`Pannable` component can be panned(dragged) around with one finger.
+`Pannable` component can be panned(dragged) around with the touch/mouse.
 You can implement the event handlers for this gesture recognizer with current translation and velocity.

 ## Usage